rikkimax/twp-d/manuscript/content/idioms/ranges.md

 ```
 In the above example is shown as using meta-programming to make it valid code while also generic.
 So the actual type being used is easier to understand where it gets swapped out for.

 The InputRange interface in ``std.range.interfaces``[^stdRangeInterfaces] includes a few other methods.
-Which includes two versions of opApply and moveFront.
-The moveFront method returns the value of front before popFront and calls popFront afterwards.
+Which includes opApply and moveFront.
+For moveFront it is used as a cheaper way to get access to the value, via moving.
 On the other hand opApply is used to overload the foreach statement.
 However overloading foreach is not necessary.
 The D programming language support using input ranges in this form, as if it was an array.

 Similarly to InputRange, OutputRange interface in ``std.range.interfaces`` only defines one method.
 That method is put.